microsoft/SLG-Business-Applications/demos/EVVIE/readme.md

 ## E.V.V.I.E.
 Source Code
 You can find EVVIE's source code below, split into two sections:

-### Azure Functions Backend API
+### ASP.NET-Based API Web Service
-As described in the architecture diagram above, EVVIE uses a backend API running on Azure Functions to serve almost as a broker between inspection app that is used and the multimodal AI model running in Azure.
+As described in the architecture diagram above, EVVIE uses a backend API running on ASP.NET to serve almost as a broker between inspection app that is used and the multimodal AI model running in Azure.

-You can find the source code of EVVIE's Azure Function-based API in the [src folder](./src/).
+You can find the source code of EVVIE's ASP.NET-based API in the [src folder](./src/).
 - [core](./src/core/) - this contains a C# console application that is used essentially as a library of functions and capabilities that E.V.V.I.E. relies on for communicating with the Azure OpenAI service.
 This allows E.V.V.I.E. to reach out to the Azure OpenAI service to do things like identify vehicles via their license plate and assess damage to vehicles.
-- [api](./src/api/) - this contains the code to a **v4**, **.NET 8.0-based** Azure Function, written in C#, that exposes two endpoints that the E.V.V.I.E. interface, built in Power Apps, can call to.
-Those endpoints are `/plate`, reading a license plate number from a single provided image in *base64* format, and `/inspect`, assessing the damage to a vehicle based on one or multiple provided images of the damage to the car in *base64* format.
+- [api-](./src/api-aspnet/) - this contains the code to a ASP.NET web service, written in C#, that exposes several endpoints that the E.V.V.I.E. interface, built in Power Apps, can call to.

-Before deploying this code to your own Azure Functions deployment, be sure to modidfy the Azure OpenAI credentials to your own Azure OpenAI deployment in the [`AzureOpenAICredentialsProvider` class](./src/core/AzureOpenAICredentialsProvider.cs).
+You can deploy this in numerous ways, but [deploying to an Azure App Service](https://learn.microsoft.com/en-us/aspnet/core/host-and-deploy/azure-apps/?view=aspnetcore-9.0&tabs=visual-studio) is likely your best option.
+Be sure to modidfy the Azure OpenAI credentials to your own Azure OpenAI deployment in the [`AzureOpenAICredentialsProvider` class](./src/core/AzureOpenAICredentialsProvider.cs).

 ### Power Platform Solution
 EVVIE's user interface and data residency is built in Microsoft's Power Platform.

 You can download the solution file (a .zip file) [here](https://github.com/microsoft/SLG-Business-Applications/releases/download/18/EVVIE_1_0_0_3.zip).
-This solution contains the underlying tables and option sets that make up the data structure, the Power Apps Canvas App that staff use while inspecting their vehicle, the Power Apps Model-Driven App that administrative staff can use to review these inspections, and the custom connector that is used to communicate with the EVVIE backend API system based on Azure Functions.
+This solution contains the underlying tables and option sets that make up the data structure, the Power Apps Canvas App that staff use while inspecting their vehicle, the Power Apps Model-Driven App that administrative staff can use to review these inspections, and the custom connector that is used to communicate with the EVVIE backend API system.

-**After importing the solution file into your environment, be sure to update the custom connector's actions so they point to your specific Azure Function endpoints**.
+**After importing the solution file into your environment, be sure to update the custom connector's actions so they point to your specific Azure App Service endpoints**.

 ## How to Deploy EVVIE
 Deploying EVVIE is not a complicated process.
 In its current state, EVVIE is a functioning proof of concept and can certainly provide value to an organization.
 Follow the steps below to deploy EVVIE:
 1. **Create your own Azure OpenAI instance** - A multi-modal large language model serves as the "brain" of EVVIE.
 This is the AI model that reviews the photos of damage to vehicles, assess the damages, and then documents its assessment.
     1. You can follow [this guide](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal) on how to deploy your own Azure OpenAI model in either Azure Commercial or Azure for Government (whichever you prefer or are already using!).
     2. When you go to deploy a model, we recommend you use **GPT-4o**; As of the time of this writing, GPT-4o provides the right balance of intelligence, multi-modal capabilities, and cost savings.
 GPT-4o was used in the demo.
-2. **Deploy the Azure Function API** - A lightweight API system (application programming interface) serves as the intermediary between the Power App and the Azure OpenAI model.
+2. **Deploy the ASP.NET API** - A lightweight API system (application programming interface) serves as the intermediary between the Power App and the Azure OpenAI model.
-    1. Clone (copy to your local PC) the code for this Azure Function in the [src folder](./src/).
+    1. Clone (copy to your local PC) the code for this ASP.NET project in the [src folder](./src/).
     2. You want the API to know what Azure OpenAI model it should be calling to for the AI-driven assessment!
 You want it to be calling to the Azure OpenAI model you stood up in the last step!
 Grab your secret credentials (endpoint, API key, etc.) from step 1 and place them in their appropriate variables in the [`AzureOpenAICredentialsProvider` class](./src/core/AzureOpenAICredentialsProvider.cs).
-    3. Create a new **Azure Functions App** in your Azure Instance.
-Ensure it is a .NET 8.0 -based Azure Function.
-    4. Using VS Code or Visual Studio, deploy the Azure Function code (what you cloned to your local PC and tweaked a bit with your credentials) to the cloud-based Azure Functions App you just created!
+    3. Follow the instructions documented [here](https://learn.microsoft.com/en-us/aspnet/core/tutorials/publish-to-azure-webapp-using-vs?view=aspnetcore-9.0) to deploy the ASP.NET project to the cloud.
 3. **Deploy the Power Platform EVVIE Solution** - The Power Platform solution, found above, contains the Power Platform source code for the EVVIE interface, tables, schema, custom connector, and more.
     1. In Power Apps, go to "solutions".
 Click "import solution" and then select the .zip solution file you downloaded (see above).
     2. Let it import! (should take 3-5 minutes)
     3. After importing, open your solution.
 Open (edit) the EVVIE custom connector.
-Update the specific HTTP endpoints that EVVIE is set to call from *the sample* endpoints to *the actual endpoints of your Azure Function*.
+Update the specific HTTP endpoints that EVVIE is set to call from *the sample* endpoints to *the actual endpoints of your ASP.NET web API*.
     4. Open, save, and publish the "EVVIE - Vehicle Inspector" canvas app.
     5. Share the app with whoever you wish to inspect vehicles.
     6. You're done!
 Now you should see all inspections appear in the "Fleet Inspection Management" model-driven app.